hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 > **Working Hypothesis:** Provers should always prefer irrevocable credentials to revocable credentials.
 Presentation of an irrevocable credential constitutes proof of non-revocation.

-Note that if the presentation request includes only a generally applicable non-revocation interval but the presentation includes exclusively irrevocable credentials to satisfy all requested items, the presentation requests's non-revocation interval becomes superfluous to the presentation (see [below](#superfluous-non-revocation-interval)).
+Note that if the presentation request includes only a generally applicable non-revocation interval but the presentation includes exclusively irrevocable credentials to satisfy all requested items, the presentation will be missing timestamps (see [below](#missing-timestamp)).

 ###### All Non-Revocation Intervals are Inapplicable to Requested Item